-If an addition will be visible from the street (either from the front or from the side), new chimneys shall be made of a material compatible with the original house and shall be of a style and proportion compatible with the building.
+If an addition will be visible from the street (either from the front or from the side), new chimneys shall be made of a material compatible with the original house and shall be in a style and proportion compatible with the building.

-D. NON-CONTRIBUTING BUILDINGS
+NON-CONTRIBUTING BUILDINGS

-- 1. Alterations to a building that is non-contributing to the district because of its age or because it has received unsympathetic restorations shall be compatible with the architectural style of the building as well as the overall character of the District.
-The standards provided below for new construction may serve as a guide for alterations to non-contributing buildings. - 2.
-Alterations to historic non-contributing buildings are encouraged to attempt to return them to their historic appearance based upon physical or photographic evidence.
+A building that is non-contributing to the district, because of its age or because it has received unsympathetic remodeling, can be renovated in a manner compatible both with the architectural style of the building and the overall character of the District.
+The standards provided below for new construction can also serve as a guide for alterations to non-contributing buildings.

+Alterations to a historic non-contributing building can be removed to return the building to its historic appearance, based upon physical or photographic evidence.

-E. NEW CONSTRUCTION
+NEW CONSTRUCTION